 public class StringSwap { @Test public void stringSwap2charsOnly() { StringSwapHelper help=new StringSwapHelper (); Assert.assertEquals("BA", help.swaplasttwochars("AB")); } }

-Here, we have created an instance of class StringSwapHelper which does not exist.
-If this test is run, it will give compilation error and fail the test case.
+Here, an instance of the class StringSwapHelper, which does not exist, has been created.
+If you run this test, it will result in a compilation error and fail the test case.
 (RED)

-2. Let us go ahead and create the StringSwapHelper class inside a package under src/main/java.
-(Hover on the undefined class and click on create class)
+2. Now, create the StringSwapHelper class inside a package under src/main/java.
+(Hover over the undefined class and click on ‘Create Class’)

 Similarly create swaplasttwochars() method inside StringSwapHelper class.